Panther tank: Suspension

-The Panther's suspension was overengineered, and the Schachtellaufwerk interleaved road wheel system made replacing inner road wheels time-consuming (though it could operate with missing or broken wheels).
-The interleaved wheels also had a tendency to become clogged with mud, rocks and ice, and could freeze solid overnight in the harsh winter weather that followed the autumn rasputitsa mud season on the Eastern Front.
+The Panther's suspension was over-engineered, and the Schachtellaufwerk interleaved road wheel system made replacing inner road wheels time-consuming (though it could operate with missing or broken wheels).
+The interleaved wheels also had a tendency to become clogged with mud, rocks and ice, and could freeze solid overnight in the harsh winter weather that followed the autumn rasputitsa (muddy season) on the Eastern Front.
+During its design phase, the problem of the running gear becoming blocked with mud or snow was reduced to a minimum.
 Shell damage could cause the road wheels to jam together and become difficult to separate.
-Interleaved wheels had long been standard on all German half-tracks.
-The extra wheels did provide better flotation and stability, and also provided more armour protection for the thin hull sides than smaller wheels or non-interleaved wheel systems, but the complexity meant that no other country ever adopted this design for their tanks.
+Interleaved wheels had long been standard on all German half-tracks, with extra wheels providing better flotation and stability and more armour protection for the thin hull sides than systems with smaller or non-interleaved wheels; but its complexity meant that no other country ever adopted this design for their tanks.

 The Inspector General of Armoured Troops reported in May 1944:

-In September 1944, and again in March/April 1945, MAN built a limited number of Panthers with overlapping, non-interleaved steel-rimmed 80 cm diameter roadwheels originally designed for Henschel's Tiger II and late series Tiger I Ausf.
+In September 1944, and again in March/April 1945, MAN built a limited number of Panthers with overlapping non-interleaved steel-rimmed 80 cm diameter road wheels originally designed for Henschel's Tiger II and late-series Tiger I Ausf.
 E tanks.
-These steel-rimmed roadwheels were introduced from chassis number 121052 due to raw material shortages.
+These steel-rimmed wheels were introduced from hull number 121052 due to raw material shortages.

 From November 1944 through February 1945, a conversion process began to use sleeve bearings in the Panther tank, as there was a shortage of ball bearings.
 The sleeve bearings were primarily used in the running gear; plans were also made to convert the transmission to sleeve bearings, but were not carried out due to the ending of Panther production.

 Steering and transmission

 Steering was accomplished through a seven-speed AK 7-200 synchromesh gearbox from Zahnradfabrik Friedrichshafen (ZF), and a MAN single radius steering system, operated by steering levers.
 Each gear had a fixed radius of turning, ranging from 5 m for 1st gear up to 80 m for 7th gear.
 The driver was expected to judge the sharpness of a turn ahead of time and shift into the appropriate gear to turn the tank.
 The driver could also engage the brakes on one side to force a sharper turn.
 This was a much simplified design compared to the Tiger tanks.

 The AK 7-200 transmission was capable of pivot turns but only when the ground resistance on both tracks was the same.
 This high-torque method of turning could cause failures of the final drive.
 The overstressed transmission system led to premature stripping of the third gear.
 This was compounded by alloy shortages which made gears more brittle and prone to failure.
 To reach the final drive for repair, the entire driver's compartment and transmission had to be disassembled and lifted out.